vgurianov/uml-sp/docs/case_studies/minsky/minsky.md

 Can be moved view point into right or revolve of cube into left.
 <p><img src="Image4.gif" alt="" /></p>
 Figure 1.
 The perspective appearances of a cube (picture from [the site](http://web.media.mit.edu/~minsky/papers/Frames/frames.html))<br/><br/>
 If make excursion around the cube then the "A" facet is disappears and "C" facet is appears.
+A human remember the “A” facet.
+This sequence of elements of memory is a image of cube.
+A knowledge about cube is frames and a transition betwin frames, i.e. frame-system to represent of knowledge.<br/>
-A knowledge about cube is frames and a transition betwin frames, i.e. frame-system to represent of knowledge.
+We will few change situation.
+Let observer fix one visible facet of cube but not two facets.
+Let's call this facet as the face of the cube.

 ## Formal description of 'Cube' notion
 In UML2 SP a definition diagram is intended to accurate define of concepts.